cindyalvarez/customerdevelopment/questions/what-advice-would-you-give.md

 ## Why this works
-"What advice would you give..." motivates the participant to be helpful rather than to 'not look foolish'.
+*"What advice would you give..."* motivates the participant to want to be helpful, to share mistakes or confusion so that another person doesn't have to struggle through it.
+This outweighs our natural default to skim over potentially-embarrassing mistakes or past feelings of anxiety.
 This means they give more complete and honest answers, and think through and talk about *how to approach a decision*, as opposed to making suggestions.

 We tend to want to ask about preferences ("which do you like better?") -- and also, you can't extrapolate much from personal preferences.
 (That's why we call them *personal* preferences!)